raine/anki-llm/README.md

 ## Why?

 Manually editing hundreds or thousands of Anki cards is tedious, error-prone, and time-consuming.
-Whether you're fixing translations, generating example sentences, or adding phonetic readings, doing it one-by-one is a non-starter.
+Whether it's verifying translations, adding grammar notes, or generating contextual examples, doing it by hand doesn't scale.

 `anki-llm` provides a bridge between your Anki collection and modern AI models.
 It offers two workflows:

 **File-based workflow** (3 steps, with resume support):

 1. Export: Pull notes from a specified Anki deck into a CSV or YAML.
 2. Process: Run an AI model (e.g., GPT-4o mini) on a specific field in every note, using a prompt template.
 3. Import: Update the original notes by importing the CSV or YAML back to Anki.

 **Direct workflow** (1 step):